manolingam/honest_media/README.md

 ## Validator:

 A validator can perform 3 actions:

-	1. __Register__: A validator can register after providing a minimum amount of funding.
+	1. Register: A validator can register after providing a minimum amount of funding.
-	2. __Approve Content__: When a contributor adds some content, a validator is selected at random to approve the content.
+	2. Approve Content: When a contributor adds some content, a validator is selected at random to approve the content.
 The validator then assesses the content and approves it.
-	3. __Rule on Challenges__: When a reader challenges some content, three random validators are selected to rule on the challenge.
+	3. Rule on Challenges: When a reader challenges some content, three random validators are selected to rule on the challenge.
 The validator refers to the proof provided by the reader and decides if the challenge is successful or not.
 Two of the three positive votes are required for the challenge to be successful.

 A validator needs to maintain a minimum balance (minimum funding amount).

 ## Contributor

 A Contributor  can perform 2 actions :

-	1. __Register__: A contributor can register after providing a minimum amount of funding.
+	1. Register: A contributor can register after providing a minimum amount of funding.
-	2. __Add Content__: A contributor can upload the content that they want to publish and also the amount they are willing to stake on the content.
+	2. Add Content: A contributor can upload the content that they want to publish and also the amount they are willing to stake on the content.

 A contributor needs to maintain a minimum balance (minimum funding amount).

 ## Reader

 A reader can perform 3 actions:

-	1. __Register__: A reader can register.
+	1. Register: A reader can register.
-	2. __Up Vote/ Down Vote Content__: A reader can ‘up vote’ or ‘down vote’ any content that is published.
+	2. Up Vote/ Down Vote Content: A reader can ‘up vote’ or ‘down vote’ any content that is published.
-	3. __Rule on Challenges__: A reader can challenge any published content.
+	3. Rule on Challenges: A reader can challenge any published content.
 They will upload proof and provide the amount they are willing to stake on the challenge.

 ## The Challenge Process